-You can use the Sierra Club's message box template (see Appendix) and contact the Sierra Club's media team for examples of effective message boxes.
+You can use the Sierra Club's message box template (see Appendix, watch a message box training video in the Trainings section) and contact the Sierra Club's media team for examples of effective message boxes.

 For any type of interview, remember that nothing is ever truly "off the record."
 Assume that anything you say or give them-in a conversation before or after an interview, in an email, or while on hold-could end up in the news.